jornada-im/documentation/docs/chap-jrn-metabase.md

 ### Configuring remote access

 There are several configurations to set to allow remote access to a PostgreSQL database cluster.
 Some of these changes involve editing config files and some involve using `psql`.
 Most likely you'll do this from your user account on the host machine.
+Check [these instructions](https://ubuntu.com/server/docs/install-and-configure-postgresql) for updates.

 1. Edit `postgresql.conf` to allow remote connections.
 To do this, open the file (usually in `/etc/postgresql/<version>/main`) and locate the `listen_addresses='localhost'` line, uncomment if needed, and change it to: